Which Of The Following Is Considered A Confined Space

 You don't need a better permit form.
 You need a culture where no one — not the plant manager, not the senior mechanic, not the new hire — enters a confined space without every control verified, every monitor running, every rescue option live, and every person clear on their role.

 The permit is just paper.
-The program is just policy.
+Which means the program is just policy.
 The practice is what brings people home.

 Build the practice.
 Enforce the practice.
 Live the practice.